ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-Identifiers in a new-order request MAY contain DNS type identifiers with
+Any identifier of type "dns" in a new-order request MAY have a wildcard domain
+name as its value.
+A wildcard domain name consists of a single asterisk
+character followed by a single full stop character ("*.") followed by a domain
+name as defined for use in the Subject Alternate Name Extension by RFC 5280
-wildcard values, even if the resulting authorizations returned by the server do
+{{!RFC5280}}.
+An authorization returned by the server for a wildcard domain name
-not.
-DNS type identifiers for a wildcard value MUST contain only one '*'
-wildcard character comprising the entire leftmost DNS label.
-(E.g.
-"*.foo.example.com" not "foo.*.example.com" or "*.*.example.com").
+identifier MUST NOT include the asterisk and full stop ("*.") prefix in the
+authorization identifier value.

 The elements of the "authorizations" and "identifiers" array are immutable once
 set.
 The server MUST NOT change the contents either array after they are